Giants vs. Orioles Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants will hand the ball to Logan Webb (4-5) for his 12th start of the season.
+- The Giants will send Alex Cobb (4-2) to the mound for his 12th start this season.

 |Opponent